Serving Aurora, Denver Metro & Colorado | 15+ Years of DUI Defense

 Understanding Express Consent in Colorado DUI Cases

-At The Lawrence Law Firm, we know that many drivers only hear about Colorado’s express consent law after they have already been pulled over and arrested.
-By then, the clock is ticking, and quick action is critical.
+At The Lawrence Law Firm, we know that most drivers do not learn about Colorado’s express consent law until after they have already been stopped, arrested, and asked to submit to chemical testing.
+By that point, critical decisions must be made immediately, and the consequences can begin within days.

-If you need a Colorado Express Consent lawyer in Aurora, Denver, or anywhere in the Denver Metro Area, our DUI attorneys are ready to fight for you.
+If you need a Colorado Express Consent lawyer in Aurora, Denver, or anywhere in the Denver Metro Area, our DUI defense attorneys are prepared to act fast, protect your license, and challenge the legality of the stop, advisement, and testing procedures.

 What Is Colorado’s Express Consent Law?